HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - **Execution Condition:** The JOIN query statements with identical JOIN correlation table, current table associated key and JOIN correlation table associated key are displayed.
 Click \[Click to Expand] to view the execution details of all collapsed JOIN query statements.

-- **Total Query**: The total accumulated queries of the collapsed JOIN query statements.
+- **Total Query:** The total accumulated queries of the collapsed JOIN query statements.

-- **Orange corner mark**: This associated key or this group of associated keys has no index.
+- **Orange corner mark:** This associated key or this group of associated keys has no index.
 Please combine the key value distribution, key type and length, query execution frequency, query filter condition, existing index in the table, etc. to determine whether to adjust the index.

 ![](assets/hotdb-management/image311.jpeg)